mpetroff/pannellum/doc/json-config-parameters.md

 #### `targetPitch` (number)

-Specifies the pitch of the target scene.
+Specifies the pitch of the target scene, in degrees.

 #### `targetYaw` (number)

-Specifies the yaw of the target scene.
+Specifies the yaw of the target scene, in degrees.

 #### `targetHfov` (number)

-Specifies the HFOV of the target scene.
+Specifies the HFOV of the target scene, in degrees.

 ### `hotSpotDebug` (boolean)